state-alchemists/zrb/README.md

 # 🙇 Credits

 We are thankful for the following libraries and services.
+They accelerate Zrb development processes and make things more fun.

 - Libraries
     - [Beartype](https://pypi.org/project/beartype/): Catch invalid typing earlier during runtime.